Preamble / required packages

 Notice that we've exploited our prior knowledge of the physics of this problem in order to put the problem into a linear form.
 This represents a sort of feature engineering where we've used an inductive bias to make the problem easier to solve.

-A note on flattening¶
+A note on flattening and indices¶

 X_all = microstates[:, :, None] * microstates[:, None, :] # outer product creates neighbor matrix